+A RESOLUTION AMENDING THE WATER QUALITY

+CONTROL PLAN FOR THE SAN DIEGO BASIN (9) TO

+INCORPORATE A WATER QUALITY OBJECTIVE FOR

+BIOLOGICAL CONDITION

-A RESOLUTION AMENDING THE WATER QUALITY CONTROL PLAN FOR THE SAN DIEGO BASIN (9) TO INCORPORATE A WATER QUALITY OBJECTIVE FOR BIOLOGICAL CONDITION WHEREAS, the California Regional Water Quality Control Board, San Diego Region (San Diego Water Board), finds that:
+WHEREAS, the California Regional Water Quality Control Board, San Diego Region (San Diego Water Board), finds that:

-- The objective of the Clean Water Act is to restore and maintain the chemical, physical, and biological integrity of the nation's waters.
+- 1. The objective of the Clean Water Act is to restore and maintain the chemical, physical, and biological integrity of the nation's waters.
 The objective of the Clean Water Act is achieved, in part, through the setting of water quality standards.
 Water quality standards include designated beneficial uses of waters and the water quality criteria (also known as water quality objectives in California) specific to those beneficial uses.
 In California, water quality standards are included in statewide or regional water quality control plans. - 2.
+Federal and state laws mandate the periodic review of water quality standards a process known as a triennial review-and the adoption of updated standards as appropriate.
+(Clean Water Act § 303(c)(1); Wat.
+Code, § 13240.)
+A primary purpose of conducting a triennial review is to ensure water quality standards are based on current science, methodologies, and USEPA mandates, recommendations and guidance. - 3.
 The San Diego Water Board first developed and adopted the Water Quality Control Plan for the San Diego Basin (9) (Basin Plan) in 1975.
 To establish water quality standards, the Basin Plan designates beneficial uses, establishes water quality objectives, and contains implementation programs, policies, and prohibitions to achieve those objectives for waters in the San Diego region.
 The San Diego Water Board adopted an updated Basin Plan on September 8, 1994, which was approved by the State Water Resource Control Board (State Water Board) on December 13, 1994.
-Subsequent revisions to the Basin Plan have also been adopted by the San Diego Water Board and approved by the State Water Board and approved by the State Water Board and Plan Ave also been adopted by the San Diego Water Board and approved by the State Water Board and Office of Administrative Law (OAL), and as applicable, the U.S. Environmental Protection Agency (USEPA). - 3.
-The Basin Plan may be amended in accordance with the California Water Code (CWC) section 13240 et seq. - 4.
+Subsequent revisions to the Basin Plan have also been adopted by the San Diego Water Board and approved by the State Water Board and Office of Administrative Law (OAL), and as applicable, the U.S. Environmental Protection Agency (USEPA). - 4.
 Of the 23 designated beneficial uses in the Basin Plan, ten are directly related to the biological integrity of ecosystems.
 The ten beneficial uses related to the biological integrity of surface waters are: